 Neither youth nor charm is a prerequisite for this practice.
 In fact, no basic coordination is required to begin and we don't test for exceptional stamina, toned physiques, or a washboard anything.
 The only requirements are a willingness to play, a slight sense of adventure, and an intention to feel balanced and restored.

-Classes are held at Canton's First Presbyterian Church on the Park, Heuvelton's Pickens Hall, and (starting January 2014) in Ogdensburg (location to be determined).
+Classes are held at Canton's First Presbyterian Church on the Park and Heuvelton's Pickens Hall.
 When its warm, we also take advantage of outdoor public venues.

 Please join us for a complimentary class or come by for a demonstration at Canton's Farmer's Market during the season.
 Sean is always willing to chat about Tai Chi, so don't be afraid to give him a call or approach him in person.
-Who knows where it might takes you?
+Who knows where it might take you.

 Thanks for visiting our online home.
 Be good and stay balanced.